thomassuedbroecker/-iascable-vpc-openshift-argocd/README.md

 ### Step 4: Start the tools container provided by the `IasCable`

-> Note: At the moment we need to touch the `launch.sh` script.
+> Note: At the moment we need to change and save the `launch.sh` script a bit.

 1. Open the `launch.sh` script.